-(Reuters) -American Express Co reported a higher profit that topped Wall Street estimates for the fourth straight quarter, as higher usage of its cards, particularly by millennial and Gen Z customers, fueled a strong recovery in overall spending.
+Oct 22 (Reuters) - American Express Co on Friday reported a higher profit that topped Wall Street estimates for the fourth straight quarter, underpinning a recovery in spending from consumers emboldened by an easing of COVID-19 restrictions.

-After months of stagnation, credit-card issuers like AmEx are starting to see a turnaround in spending with resumption of social activities made possible by a rise in the number of fully vaccinated people.
+After months of seeing a stagnation in spending, credit-card issuers like AmEx are starting to see a turnaround with resumption of social activities made possible by a rise in the number of fully-vaccinated people.

-Net income came in at $1.83 billion, or $2.27 per share, for the third quarter ended Sept.
-30, up 70% from last year and beating analysts' estimates of $1.80 per share, according to Refinitiv data.
+Net income came in at $1.83 billion, or $2.27 per share, for the quarter ended Sept.
+30, up 70% from last year.
+Analysts were expecting a figure of $1.80 per share, according to IBES data from Refinitiv.

 AmEx said the growth was driven by higher spending on goods and services (G&S) by consumers and small businesses.

 Spending on travel and entertainment (T&E) also continued to rebound in the quarter, with restaurant spending growing above pre-pandemic levels as restrictions were eased and more people ventured out of their homes, the company said.